roshankcpkr/turborepo-template/README.md

 # Turborepo starter template with tailwindcss and shadcn-ui

-Turboreop Monorepo template with Shadcn-ui and tailwindcss integrated.
+Turborepo, Monorepo template with Shadcn-ui and tailwindcss integrated.

 ## Using this example